 Inspired by 2018’s Year of the Sea Beach Sculpture Festival, why not have a go at creating your own masterpiece?
 Don’t be afraid to think outside the box and move beyond the realms of castles into mythical creatures, dramatic landscapes and anything else your imagination can conjure.
 It may take an entire day but get all hands on deck and you might be surprised by the result.

 The WaveGarden at Adventure Parc Snowdonia (formerly Surf Snowdonia) is the perfect place to learn to surf.
 As the world’s first commercial artificial surfing lake, this offers novice surfers optimum conditions to test the water, with 18 waves an hour reaching a length of 150m were you to surf the whole way.
 With an exciting re-launch planned for 2019, the park is soon to see the addition of a number of other adventures including climbing, parkour, ziplining and a whole host of others too!
+Love surfing?
+Find the top surfing spots in all of Wales.

 10. Spend a day bog snorkelling